lolipalooza/DateMachine-SexMachine/README.md

 ## To do

 Next
-- Disable speed bar from clicking when on edit mode of fpv or fixed cameras.
 - Show in "select pose and place" menu (sexual menu) if is there saved offsets available

 Short-term